Plant DetailShow Menu

 Tags:

-#drought tolerant#native perennials#small mammals#NC native#deer browsing plant#hairy leaves#pollinator plant#native wildflower#naturalized area#larval host plant#food source fall#flowers late summer#hairy stems#food source herbage#food source nectar#food source pollen#bird friendly#dry soils tolerant#mammals#butterfly friendly#Piedmont Mountains FACU#Coastal FACU#flowers early fall#bee friendly#roadside#Audubon#rabbit browsing plant#eastern tailed-blue butterfly#wildlife friendly
+#drought tolerant#native perennial#small mammals#NC native#deer browsing plant#hairy leaves#pollinator plant#native wildflower#naturalized area#larval host plant#food source fall#flowers late summer#hairy stems#food source herbage#food source nectar#food source pollen#bird friendly#dry soils tolerant#mammals#butterfly friendly#Piedmont Mountains FACU#Coastal FACU#flowers early fall#bee friendly#roadside#Audubon#rabbit browsing plant#eastern tailed-blue butterfly#wildlife friendly

 Cultivars / Varieties: